marcojakob/code.makery.ch/collections/library/greenfoot-kara-en-chapter2.md

 ![Task 15](/assets/library/greenfoot-kara/chapter2/task15.png)

-Kara shall climb arbitraryily long stairs.
+Kara shall climb arbitrarily long stairs.

 Write a method `oneStepUp()` to make Kara climb a single step.
 You need to figure out how Kara knows if he still has to climb a step or if he's reached the top.